 How do we prevent bad kids from inserting bad blocks (or replace a good one), or how do we even trust Bob who is the validator from approving bad blocks?
 During that window if Bob is discovered by approved bad block, his deposit of 10 candies will be taken away.

 Moesif is the most advanced API Analytics platform, supporting Web3 JSON-RPC, GraphQL, REST and more.
-Thousands of API developers process billions of API calls through Moesif for debugging, monitoring and discovering insights.
+Thousands of platform companies leverage Moesif for debugging, monitoring and discovering insights.